Chromebook Information for Students

 Right Clicking on a PC is called "alt click" on a Chromebook.

-Instead of right clicking by holding down Control and clicking with your mouse like on our Apple desktop computers, on a Chromebook you need to hold down alt and click with your mouse.
+Instead of right clicking by pressing the right button on a PC mouse, on a Chromebook you need to hold down alt and tap on your trackpad.

 Learn how to have text read to you on your Chromebook.